 Your Dog Might Need More Training

-These dogs are highly intelligent, so if you want your dog to be more protective, then you are going to need to teach them how to behave.
+These dogs are highly intelligent, so if you want your dog to be more protective, you will need to teach them how to behave.
 Once your dog knows that you want them to keep people away from the house or the family, then they will be happy to perform this role.

 You just need to start a training program so that they will understand what is expected of them.